 Gaming-Specific Specialty Servers

-When it comes to a gaming VPN, CyberGhost offers gaming-specific VPN servers in multiple popular locations such as Germany and the U.S. In the menu, you’ll get the estimated latency, letting you quickly judge whether or not that’s the VPN server you want to route your internet connection through.
+When it comes to a gaming VPN, CyberGhost offers gaming-specific VPN servers in multiple popular locations such as Germany and the U.S. This is one of the reasons why it’s one of the best Steam and League of Legends VPNs.
+In the menu, you’ll get the estimated latency, letting you quickly judge whether or not that’s the VPN server you want to route your internet connection through.